cytosmart-bv/tomni/docs/general.rst

 General
 ================
-The General section provides an overview of the key decisions and foundational principles that underpin our computer vision techniques.
-It offers insights into critical topics, including the distinction between roundness and circularity, along with the rationale behind our chosen approaches.
-Additionally, this section serves as a reference for the basic formats and conventions we employ in our documentation and methodologies.
+The General section primarily serves as a clarification of our standardized document formats, provides guidance on the practical application of our functions, and shows the thought process regarding certain implementation methods.

 .. toctree::
    :maxdepth: 1